chuynh18/tictactoe/README.md

     * This was an extremely easy feature to add.
 It only required very slight modification of the existing `play()` function.
 In other words, the suggested squares are the squares that may have been played if the AI was playing.
 Take a look at the console to peek under the hood!
 This is outputted by the `play()` function, so you'll see this whenever the AI is playing or whenever you click the hint button.
 1. Major changes:
     * Computer can now look ahead 1 turn in order to better punish human mistakes.
 The machine got stronger in the sense that it can now detect and punish more mistakes that humans may make.
 It should not be any more or less likely to lose (the chance of it losing should still be 0%); it's just better at winning.
 This was a more risky change, so I put most of its code behind a feature toggle.
 However, outside that feature toggle, I had to touch some existing functions to accommodate this change, but those changes were relatively simple.
 Set `lookAhead: true` in `featureToggle.js` to enable.
+    * I retroactively moved the non-diagonal-playing code behind a feature toggle.
+Set `playNonDiagonals: true` in `featureToggle.js` to enable.

 Basically, I took a fairly logical and incremental approach to building out this code.
 I moved as quickly as possible in getting to functional MVP, then added extra stuff later.